ashawkey/torch-ngp/assets/update_logs.md

 ## Update logs

+* 7.26: add a CUDA-based freqencoder (though not used by default), add LPIPS metric.
 * 7.16: add temporal basis based dynamic nerf (experimental).
 It trains much faster compared to the deformation based dynamic nerf, but performance is much worse for now...
 * 6.29: add support for HyperNeRF's dataset.
     * we use a simplified pinhole camera model, may introduce bias.